Hi-SET Preparation and Testing Assistance

-The YouthBuild program teaches leadership development by encouraging trainees to take responsibility for themselves, their family and their community.
-Leadership activities include parenting and personal money management training, civics education and community service.
+Leadership development is also an important part of the program.
+Participants are encouraged to take responsibility for themselves, their family, and their community through activities that may include parenting and personal money management training, civics education, and community service.